Don't save your questions. We've got answers.

 New Zealand’s four big Australian-owned banks are some of the most profitable banks in the world.
 This is in large part due to the terribly low interest rates they offer us on our savings.

 This is the world’s biggest bank robbery.
-It’s just the banks that are doing the robbing.
+It’s just that it's the banks who are doing the robbing.

 Wedge was built around its team of experienced investment specialists.
 Dave, Ange, and Lyle have almost 60 years of collective financial markets experience.
 Prior to launching Wedge, they worked together at one of New Zealand’s largest fund managers, where they helped run one of the country’s largest and most awarded cash and fixed income businesses.